manoflearning/cp-reference-codes/README.md

 # PS-Reference-Codes
-This repository is a collection of reference codes of various algorithms for the purpose of algorithm competitions.
+This repository is a collection of reference codes of various algorithms for the purpose of competitive programming.

 Email : <jungchallenge444@gmail.com>